zubovdev/skycoin-services/torrent-tool-go/README.md

 Sorting type of the torrents, 1 to sort by size and 2 to sort by name

+### [-sb,--sub-directory]

+Takes a path to a single torrent file and prints file details Path/Name, size is bytes and hash

 ## Usage

 Run the script using go